project-akri/akri/GOVERNANCE.md

 ## Roles

-Akri has defined four roles that community members can fill.
+Akri has defined three roles that community members can fill.
 This section defines the expectations and responsibilities of each role and describes how to graduate from one role to another.
 * Community member